DanielSantana1234/Pokedex-image-converter/README.md

 # Pokedex-image-converter
-My own iteration of the Pokedex image conversion project
+My own iteration of the Pokedex image conversion project written in Python